Assicurazioni-Generali/damage-similarity/README.md

 - use the notebook main.ipynb to use all the functionalities

 ## NOTEBOOKS
-- generate_cropped_data_semisupervised.ipynb allows to label data using an available model LUCA
+- generate_cropped_data_semisupervised.ipynb allows to label data using an available model
 - generate_cropped_data_supervised.ipynb allows to label data using .json annotations
 - generate_dataset_encoding.ipynb allows to rename images in the format damageid_imageid.jpg (e.g. 4_5.jpg)
 - generate_synthetic_dataset.ipynb allows to generate a synthetic dataset with spliced damages